 About Veillette Guitars (Pronounced: Vay-ett)

-Veillette Guitars are built by Joe Veillette, Martin Keith, and Ande Chase in Woodstock, NY.
+Veillette Guitars are built by Joe Veillette, AndE Chase, and Jimmy Eppard, in Woodstock, NY.

 Experiences gained as players & performers have defined our idea of what instruments are really for.
 Though we appreciate fine marquetry, artistic woodworking techniques & exotic woods, these things don’t necessarily have any bearing on the artistic or spiritual processes that result in the creation of music.
 At Veillette Guitars, we make tools for musicians.